Pedro-Velazquez/knowledge-base/engineering/ddd.md

 * Distill the model.
 * Brainstorming and experimenting.

+## Ubiquitous language

+A domain model can be the core of a common language for a software project.
+The model is a set of concepts built up in the heads of people on the project, with terms and relationships that reflect domain insight.
+These terms and interrelationships provide the semantics of a language that is tailored to the domain while being precise enough for technical development.
+This is a crucial cord that weaves the model into development activity and binds it with the code.

+This model-based communication is not limited to diagrams in Unified Modeling Language (UML).
+To make most effective use of a model, it needs to pervade every medium of communication.
+It increases the utility of written text documents, as well as the informal diagrams and casual conversation reemphasized in Agile processes.
+It improves communication through the code itself and through the tests for that code.

+Domain experts have limited understanding of the technical jargon of software development, but they use the jargon of their field—probably in various flavors.
+Developers, on the other hand, may understand and discuss the system in descriptive, functional terms, devoid of the meaning carried by the experts’ language.
+Or developers may create abstractions that support their design but are not understood by the domain experts.
+Developers working on different parts of the problem work out their own design concepts and ways of describing the domain.

+A project needs a common language that is more robust than the lowest common denominator.
+With a conscious effort by the team, the domain model can provide the backbone for that common language, while connecting team communication to the software implementation.
+That language can be ubiquitous in the team’s work.

+The model-based language should be used among developers to describe not only artifacts in the system, but tasks and functionality.
+This same model should supply the language for the developers and domain experts to communicate with each other, and for the domain experts to communicate among themselves about requirements, development planning, and features.
+The more pervasively the language is used, the more smoothly understanding will flow.

 ## Bounded Context

 A bounded context delimits the applicability of a particular model so that team members have a clear and shared understanding of what has to be consistent and how it relates to other contexts.
 Within that context, work to keep the model logically unified, but do not worry about applicability outside those bounds.
 In other context, other models apply, with differences in terminology, in concepts and rules, and in dialects of the ubiquitous lanuage.
 By drawing an explicit boundary, you can keep the model pure, and therefore potent, where it is applicable.
 At the same time, you avoid confusion when shifting your attention to other contexts.
 Integration across the boundaries necessarily will involve some translation, which you can analyze explicitly.